Relativistic Turbulence with Strong Synchrotron and Synchrotron-Self-Compton Cooling: Introduction

 These remarks provide a strong motivation for our present study.
 Our goal it to understand the basic properties of relativistic plasmas where turbulent heating is balanced by radiative cooling.
 In particular, we will focus on the case of continuously driven turbulence (commonly considered in traditional turbulence studies) and will examine the equilibrium thermodynamic and radiative properties of the plasma in the statistical steady state, such as the saturated temperature and the emitted spectrum.
 From a broader perspective, our study aims to advance the emerging field of radiative plasma astrophysics and, we hope, will give a deeper physical insight that will be helpful to understanding high-energy astrophysical systems.

-Our key findings are: (1) as long as turbulence is relativistic, $v_{\rm turb} \sim c$, the equilibrium saturated rms particle energy, and hence the effective temperature, is independent of the magnetic field strength and of the strength of driving and is just inversely proportional to the square root of the Thomson optical depth across the system; (2) SSC and, under certain conditions, a few higher-order IC cooling components are automatically comparable in power to the synchrotron component.
+Our key findings are: (1) as long as turbulence is relativistic, $v_{\rm turb} \sim c$, the equilibrium saturated rms particle energy, and hence the effective temperature, is independent of the strength of driving and, correspondingly, of the magnetic field and is just inversely proportional to the square root of the Thomson optical depth across the system; (2) SSC and, under certain conditions, a few higher-order IC cooling components are automatically comparable in power to the synchrotron component.

 This paper is organized as follows.
 We present our analysis in \S~\ref{sec-analysis}.
 In particular, in \S~\ref{subsec-synch} we discuss the hypothetical case of pure synchrotron cooling and derive our main estimate of the equilibrium temperature.
 In \S~\ref{subsec-synch_self-absorption}, we analyze the limitations to our model due to the possibility of synchrotron self-absorption.
 In \S~\ref{subsec-SSC} we consider SSC and other, higher-order IC components.
 In \S~\ref{sec-astro} we discuss astrophysical applications to the Crab nebula and blazar jets, and in \S~\ref{sec-conclusions} we present some additional discussion, outline promising future research directions, and draw our conclusions.